metetrkn/fee_calculator/README.md

 Contributing

     Contributions are welcome.
 Please open an issue or submit a pull request to suggest changes or improvements.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+Credits
+    Mete Turkan
+    linkedIn : linkedin.com/in/mete-turkan
+    Inst : m_trkn46

 Acknowledgements

     Tkinter library for creating the GUI